Cookies on the Gambling Commission website

 Introduction

-This technical report provides detail on the background and methodology for Year 1 of the Gambling Survey for Great Britain (GSGB).
-Detail on the issued sample size, response and weighting strategy for each wave is provided in the wave-specific report.
-The wave-specific reports also provide detail of the online and postal questionnaires used in that wave.
+This technical report provides detail on the background and methodology for the Gambling Survey for Great Britain (GSGB).
+Detail on the issued sample size, response and weighting strategy for each wave of fieldwork is provided in the wave-specific reports.
+Detail of the online and postal questionnaires used are provided alongside the annual reports.

 Background

-Year 1 of the GSGB follows a period of development which has consisted of a pilot and experimental stage.
+There was an extensive development period leading up to the start of the official statistics data collection which started in July 2023.
+This consisted of a pilot and experimental stage.
 Findings from the pilot were published in May 2022 and are reported in Participation and Prevalence: Pilot methodology review report.
-Two reports on findings from the experimental phase have been published.
-The first report, covering the first two steps, was published in April 2023 Gambling participation and the prevalence of problem gambling survey: Experimental statistics stage report.
+2 reports on findings from the experimental phase have been published.
+The first report, covering the first 2 steps, was published in April 2023 Gambling participation and the prevalence of problem gambling survey: Experimental statistics stage report.
 A further report, covering the final step, was published in November 2023 Gambling participation and the prevalence of problem gambling survey: Final experimental statistics stage (Step 3).
-Following the completion of the experimental phase, the survey moved to continuous official statistics data collection in July 2023.

 Survey objectives